 - On the resulting page and in the Authentication section, click the Disable button for the Google Auth setting.

-Enforcing Google Authentication on an account
+Enforcing Google Authentication for all account users

 If you so choose, an admin user can enforce Google Authentication for all users on an account.
 In order to do so, you must ensure that the admin user that is logged in already has Google Authentication enabled for their user.
 We'll show you how to do this below: